kenanb/kenanb-blog/_posts/2024-01-25-using-make-the-good.md

 [series-makefile]: {% link series.md %}#makefile

-In [my previous post][int-makefile-2], I mentioned the specific cases where I find it suitable to choose *make* as a starting point, over a modern meta-build system.
+In [my previous post][int-makefile-2], I mentioned the specific cases where I find it suitable to choose [*make*][wikipedia-make] as a starting point, over a modern meta-build system.
 I will elaborate on the reasons today.

 I mentioned that *make* fits really well to the non-committal stage of a codebase.
 The stage where you want a streamlined dev-build-test loop, but that's all you care about for now.
 But why is it good for that?